 An educational film produced by Durham County Educational Authority that follows pupils from Tanfield Lea County Junior Mixed and Infants School over the period of a year as they learn rural studies.
 The films show pupils taking part in a husbandry project and looking after rabbits, pigeons and chickens in a field beside the school, and growing vegetables and flowers in their own garden.
 The final part of the film shows the younger pupils in the school being introduced to and learning about some of the animals the older children are taking care of.

-A Tyne Tees Television news feature about a day in the life of a farmer's wife.
+A Tyne Tees Television news feature about a day in the life of a farmer's wife, originally broadcast on 12 February 1965.
 The report shows her involved in a number of farm duties, cooking for the family, domestic life with the children and night's out at the local pub with her husband.
 The item was filmed in Weardale near to the small market town of Wolsingham.

 An account of the life and work of the steel community at Consett Iron Company, County Durham.
 Filmmaker Tom Stobart presents this documentary on the history of the Consett area, the changes at Consett Iron Company since the Second World War, the importance of iron ore, the manufacture of steel and the working lives of the steelworkers.
 Footage includes steelworkers talking about their working and social lives in the Smelters Arms public house before starting the night shift.